jlumbroso/hugo-github-example/README.md

-# hugo-gh-test
+# Hugo + GitHub Pages + GitHub Actions = ❤️

-This is a repository to illustrate how to use GitHub to host a Hugo site.
+This repository is a self-contained template for how to deploy a Hugo static site, hosted on GitHub, and deployed to GitHub Pages hosting, using the continuous integration available through GitHub Actions.